Shalu-yadav-0474/HR_Analysis/README.md

    * Develop an employee experience dashboard that tracks key metrics like satisfaction, engagement, and productivity in real time.
    * Leverage exit interview data to understand attrition drivers and proactively address organizational issues.

+ ## Appendix
+ * See the raw data in the Excel workbook.
+ * See my SQL queries in the SQL file.
+ * See the notebook for data cleaning, visualization, and analysis in the Python Notebook.
+ * For more of my projects and data journey, visit my portfolio website and reach out!